It’s normal to feel a bit low or tired during winter. Lots of people find it harder to motivate themselves and get going.

 We know that being stressed can affect our energy and mood.
 Winter can be a stressful time, with end-of-term deadlines and pressure around the festive season too.
 You can find apps designed to help with stress and mindfulness on the Best For You app library.

 Mindfulness is all about paying attention to what’s happening with your feelings and the world around you right now.
 It can help people to understand themselves more and feel better about the world around them.

 Eating a balanced diet with enough starchy carbohydrates and fruit and vegetables can also help your energy levels, which might affect your mood too.
-If you’re worrying a lot about food, eating, your weight, or the shape of your body, you might find it helpful to read more about anorexia and bulimia, or look at Beat’s website (they’re the UK’s eating disorder charity).
+If you’re worrying a lot about food, eating, your weight, or the shape of your body, you might find it helpful to read more about anorexia, bulimia, OSFED, or binge eating disorder, or look at Beat’s website (they’re the UK’s eating disorder charity).

 How to get help